AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

     if and($arg_mode, eq($arg_mode, 'rewrite:enhance_redirect_301')) {
         rewrite('/a/b/c.txt? k=v', 'enhance_redirect', 301)
     }
-    A 302 or 301 redirect to /a/b/c.txt? is performed. k=v
+    Note: A 302 or 301 redirect to /a/b/c.txt? is performed. k=v

     if and($arg_mode, eq($arg_mode, 'rewrite:break')) {
         rewrite('/a/b/c.txt', 'break')
     }
-    The URI of the back-to-origin request is rewritten to /a/b/c.txt and the original parameters in the request remain unchanged.
+    Note: The URI of the back-to-origin request is rewritten to /a/b/c.txt and the original parameters in the request remain unchanged.

     if and($arg_mode, eq($arg_mode, 'rewrite:redirect')) {
         rewrite('/a/b/c.txt', 'redirect')